Is Netflix about to buy Roku?

-A new report suggests that Roku may be in negotiations to be acquired by Netflix, following a tough year that has seen its stock drop by about 80% since July last year.
+A new report suggests that Roku may be in negotiations to be acquired by Netflix, following a tough year that has seen Roku's stock drop by about 80% since July last year.

-The news comes via Business Insider (opens in new tab) who claims that sources familiar with the subject said that Roku has been discussing a Netflix acquisition in “recent weeks.”
+The news comes via Business Insider (opens in new tab) which claims that sources familiar with the subject said that Roku has been discussing a Netflix acquisition in “recent weeks.”

 Adding further fuel to the fire are reports that Roku has closed its stock trading window for all employees.